MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

     > Set or change any of the user agent client hints.
 There are no required values.

 1. Select **Update**.

 1. To verify changes, click **Console** and type `navigator.userAgentData`.
 Expand the results as needed to view changes to user agent data.

-You can also set user agent client hints in [Emulate mobile devices in Microsoft Edge](../device-mode/index.md).
+You can also set user agent client hints in [Emulate mobile devices (Device Emulation)](../device-mode/index.md).

 <!-- ====================================================================== -->
 ## Filter requests

+You can filter requests by properties, by type, or by time, and you can hide data URLs.

 ### Filter requests by properties